lugatuic/lugatuic.github.io/content/personalwebsite.md

 When you create a website you are only editing it locally, on your computer.
 Only you can see this website.

-When you deploy the website in public you make it so that your website is publicly visible, usually through a Domain Name like https://google.com or https://amazon.us.
+When you deploy the website in public you make it so that your website is publicly visible, usually through a Domain Name like [https://google.com](https://google.com) or [https://amazon.us](https://amazon.us).

-Domain names usually cost money - but some sites will let you use theirs for free EX. https://cheetodustflori.github.io/Personal-Website/
+Domain names usually cost money - but some sites will let you use theirs for free EX. [https://cheetodustflori.github.io/Personal-Website/](https://cheetodustflori.github.io/Personal-Website/)

 What did we use to deploy our site?

 Kevin's Deployment:
 - Github Pages - free
 - I linked it with my own domain that I bought through porkbun.com/.
-- How to deploy using Github Pages : https://docs.github.com/en/pages/quickstart
+- How to deploy using Github Pages : [https://docs.github.com/en/pages/quickstart](https://docs.github.com/en/pages/quickstart)
 - Very easy, no configuration necessary

-Nanadana's Deployment
+Nandana's Deployment
 - Deployed using Amazon Web Services on an ubuntu instance of Lightsail.
 - You rent cloud space from Amazon (which is Amazon’s computer) and I used that to self host using Nginx.
 - This was harder, took me a while to figure out but I really wanted to learn how it works.